Umuzi-org/ACN-syllabus/content/topics/error-handling/_index.md

 There's a reason why errors are in almost all if not all languages.
 They serve to indicate that something bad and unintended happens.
 They don't exist to just be squashed or just logged.

 Errors that occur usually stop and terminate the program.
-The most common way of handling errors in javascript is by using the [try catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) statement.
+The most common way of handling errors in JavaScript is by using the [try catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) statement.
 This is used to try and gracefully handle the error or use info from the error to handle it accordingly.

 ```js
 try {